Professor Ivo Mueller

 - the (clinical) epidemiology and intervention research in Papua New Guinea; and

 - evaluation of the impact of intensified malaria control programs on malaria burden and host-vector-parasite interaction.

 Implementing this program means drawing on diverse scientific disciplines ranging from molecular parasitology, host genetic adaptations and immune responses, clinical, epidemiological and population-based research, curative and preventative interventions to research on health systems, monitoring and evaluation, and social aspects of malaria.
 A special focus lies on studying the P. vivax host-parasite interaction and our group is recognised as one of the best in studying the epidemiology of P. vivax.

-Most of this research is a direct continuation of the broad malaria research program I established while working for 9 years at the PNG Institute of Medical Research (Papua New Guinea).
-Answering complex problems regarding host-vector-parasite interactions requires highly integrated, multi-disciplinary approaches.
-Our group thus maintains an extensive and highly productive collaborative network with research groups in Papua New Guinea, Australia, Europe, USA and the Asia-Pacific region.
+Most of this research is a direct continuation of the broad malaria research program I established while working for 9 years at the Papua New Guinea Institute of Medical Research.
+Answering complex problems regarding host-vector-parasite interactions requires highly integrated, multidisciplinary approaches.
+Our group thus maintains an extensive and highly productive collaborative network with research groups in Papua New Guinea, Australia, Europe, US and the Asia-Pacific region.

 On host-parasite interaction:

 - Differential patterns of natural acquisition of immunity to P. falciparum and P. vivax in Papua New Guinea (PNG) population

 - Red blood cell polymorphisms and the association with protection against P. vivax malaria

 - The molecular epidemiology of P. falciparum and P. vivax in PNG children

 - Studies on the epidemiology of P. falciparum and P. vivax gametocytes and their association with difference in transmission potential